 Holy Wisdom Monastery

-Experience the wonder of nature on the trails at Holy Wisdom Monastery, located in Middleton, WI, by exploring four miles of nature trails that are perfect for a brisk workout or contemplative walk.
+Experience the wonder of nature on the trails at Holy Wisdom Monastery, located in Middleton, WI.
+Explore four miles of nature trails that are perfect for a brisk workout or contemplative walk.

 Dane County offers numerous hiking trails throughout the parks systems.
 View park maps on the Dane County Parks website.